AndreFerrarez/Resgistration-Page/README.md

-Registration Page  "AJ CAPITAL WEALTH MANAGMENT".
+Registration Page

-This is a simple registration page built using HTML and CSS in VS Code.
+- This is a simple registration page built using HTML and CSS in VS Code.
 The purpose of this page is to collect user information and allow users to create an account on a web platform.

+"AJ CAPITAL WEALTH MANAGMENT".

 Screenshot